Revolutions in India you Must Know About

 Protein Revolution

 The government declared a technology-driven second green revolution with an emphasis on improved productivity and a “protein revolution,” committing to a 4% sustainable increase in the agriculture sector.
 The government established a price stability fund with a capital of Rs.500 crore to assist farmers in dealing with volatility.
 In addition, a Kisan TV channel was established to provide real-time information on innovative techniques, water conservation, and organic farming.
 Furthermore, the money for improving storage capacity was increased to Rs.
-5,000 crore and Rs.100 crore were set aside for supplying every farmer with a soil health card, as well as Rs.56 crore for mobile soil-testing laboratories.
+5,000 crore and Rs.100 crore was set aside for supplying every farmer with a soil health card, as well as Rs.56 crore for mobile soil-testing laboratories.

 Evergreen Revolution

 The Green Revolution changed India’s image from “begging bowl” to “bread-basket.”
 However, in order to address the Green Revolution’s faults and vulnerabilities, we must make it evergreen.
 Despite the fact that India is now self-sufficient in many sectors of food production, it still relies on imports for commodities such as pulses and oilseeds, where output has not kept up with demand.
 The term “evergreen revolution” refers to long-term productivity growth that is not harmful to the environment or society.
 The evergreen revolution entails the incorporation of ecological concepts into the creation and diffusion of technology.
-The main concept is to produce more with less, less land, less pesticide, less water, and hence, it must be an evergreen revolution to achieve sustainable agriculture.
+The main concept is to produce more with less, less land, less pesticide, and less water, and hence, it must be an evergreen revolution to achieve sustainable agriculture.

 Freedom Revolutions in India

-Apart from the aforementioned Revolutions, The freedom/ independence revolution is still considered the most fierce and powerful revolution in the entirety of Indian history.
+Apart from the aforementioned Revolutions, the Freedom/Independence Revolution is still considered the most fierce and powerful revolution in the entirety of Indian history.
 The movements and struggles faced during those revolutions are deeply rooted in the Indian archives.
 The existence of structural racism, discrimination, and social issues today, have their origins embedded in the past.
 Let’s travel back and discuss those dynamic revolutions and Indian freedom fighters who have changed India forever.

 The Indian Rebellion of 1857